dzmitry-lahoda/NetStack/README.md

   - Compact bit-packing
     - [ZigZag](https://developers.google.com/protocol-buffers/docs/encoding#signed-integers) encoding
     - [Variable-length](https://rosettacode.org/wiki/Variable-length_quantity) encoding
-    - TODO: opimize write of 2,3,4 bits values
+    - TODO: optimize write of 2,3,4 bits values
     - TODO: allow to start write from where previous bit buffer finished (Unity FPSSample)
     - TODO: allow for interfaces with constrained generic usage (Unity FPSSample) so can do RAW bytes write
     - TODO: allow zero copy read write by init from byte array, cast head into ref as uint
+    - TODO: add delta methods with small vs big delimeter
     - TODO: allow plug custom compressor instead of 7bit encoding like (huffman Unity FPSSample in learning and ready alphabet encodings)
+    - TODO: add custom visualizer or custom to string (to 01 to to hex)
+		- TODO: Given possible do delta of prediction.
+Should prediction API be part of serializer?

 ### Optimization priorities

 1. Size of data